-About thirty years ago I realized that time could very well be
+About thirty years ago I realized that time could very well

-time in order to measure time.
+need time in order to measure time.

 If time should stop then there would be no time to find out about it.